Half-track: Utility and tractor half-tracks

 Larger German half-track tractors were used to tow anti-tank and field artillery pieces.
 The largest of these were also used by mechanical engineers to retrieve bogged down vehicles or perform repairs such as engine maintenance.
 Maultier half-tracks used to transport supplies to forward units were essentially civilian trucks which had had their rear axles replaced by Panzer I or Panzer II running gear.
 A replacement half-track design introduced later in World War II, the 1943-introduced Schwerer Wehrmachtschlepper, was meant to replace the 3-tonne and 5-tonne capacity models – only some 825 examples were built before the war's end.

 A common feature of virtually all German World War II half-tracks was the so-called Schachtellaufwerk overlapped/interleaved roadwheel arrangement with a "slack track" system possessing no return rollers under the return run of track, used from the small Kettenkrad to the nine-tonne capacity Sd.Kfz.
 9 vehicle, and most famously used on Henschel's Tiger I and MAN's Panther main battle tanks.

 Cold War use

 Half-tracks were extensively used after World War II until the late 1960s, mostly in form of surplus World War II vehicles.
-Half-tracks saw combat in the French colonial empire in the First Indochina War and the Algerian War; in the Indo-Pakistani wars and conflicts; and the early wars of the Arab–Israeli conflict.
+Half-tracks saw combat in the French colonial empire in the First Indochina War and the Algerian War; in the Indo-Pakistani wars and conflicts; and in the early wars of the Arab–Israeli conflict.

-Half-tracks were in use by the Israeli Army until recently, where they were deemed to outperform fully tracked and fully wheeled vehicles for non-combat payload tasks such as carrying telecommunications equipment.
+Half-tracks continued in use by the Israeli Army where they were deemed to outperform fully tracked and fully wheeled vehicles for non-combat payload tasks such as carrying telecommunications equipment.
 As of March 2008, 600 half-tracks were still officially listed as on active duty.